Skip to main content

 What is rust-wasmpack-loader?

-1. Detects .rs files in your project
+1. Detects the .rs file in your project

-2. Finds the corresponding Cargo.toml configuration
+2. Finds the nearest Cargo.toml

 4. Generates JavaScript bindings with wasm-bindgen